Submitted by admin on Thu, 03/29/2018 - 05:28

 • Compare the original design to the end product to ensure the coded version is true to the design approved by the designer.

-• Test website with other browsers.
+• Test the website with other browsers.

 • Test website with various screen resolutions.